shiky8/shine-keylogger/README.md

 # shine-keylogger
-that keylogger it get ip info and keyborde input and send it in a emial
+that keylogger it get ip info and keyboarder  input and send it in a email

 install